Buggyes/SFML-Project-Template/README.md

 # SFML Project Template
- A clonable project made to properly handle the SFML library
+ A clonable project made to properly handle the SFML library, with a code snippet for any begginers to toy around